sladwig/kukki-joe/readme.md

 ![](/test-print.jpg)

-Further another artist made a peacock which we have printed on vynil and is decorating our DJ booth.
+Further another artist made a peacock which we have printed on vinyl and is decorating our DJ booth.

 ![](/peacock.jpg)
 ![](/peacock-glow.jpg)

 Now while preparing for the party a few weeks ago the idea came up to print the peacock on the back of a hoodie.

 Now this is a great idea and we could have done so and call it a day.
-But we thought to have an artist (in this case you) make his own impression of the available artwork as a "sweat design".
+But we thought to have an artist (in this case you) make his own impression of the available artwork as a special "sweat design".

 ***

 ## KukiLuki - artistractly(*) speaking

-<i>(*) also a fantasie word as a combination of "artistically" and "abstractly" - mostly used to put a smile on your face.</i>
+<i>(*) also a fantasy word as a combination of "artistically" and "abstractly" - mostly used to put a smile on your face.</i>

 Generally we like the idea of having various artist make their own impression/version of whatever it is we want to have done for KukiLuki.
 A bit more organic.

 So what follows is a list of wishes and three pictures as a general idea and direction for the design.
 You can do whatever you like with it.
-So if you think/feel a certain idea or whish just doesn't look great/makes sense or whatever, then it's totally fine to ignore it.
+So if you think/feel a certain idea or wish just doesn't look great/makes sense or whatever, then it's totally fine to ignore it.

 We prefer "a cool looking hoodie" over "the same thing on a t-shirt again".